 - The Saskatchewan Ministries of Environment, Government Relations, Highways and Infrastructure, and Labour Relations and Workplace Safety.

-After all referral comments are received, a decision is made by the Saskatchewan Ministry of Agriculture, usually within three weeks.
+After the referral comments are received or the comment period has ended, a decision is made by the Saskatchewan Ministry of Agriculture, usually within three weeks.

 Audit: Saskatchewan Ministry of Agriculture staff conduct audits of approved plans to ensure waste storage facilities and nutrient and mortality management practices are conforming to the plan.
-Changes to the operation may require amendments to the waste storage or waste management plans or, if significant, may require a new application.
+Changes to the operation may require amendments to the waste storage or waste management plans or may require a new application.

 Not complying with the requirements of the Agricultural Operations Act

-The Saskatchewan Ministry of Agriculture will co-operate with the operator to establish compliance with the legislation and to ensure water resources are protected.
+The Saskatchewan Ministry of Agriculture will co-operate with the operator to ewnsure water resources are protected and establish compliance with the legislation.
 Agricultural Operations staff have the authority to enter property for the purpose of conducting an inspection.
 The Act prescribes a number of enforcement options when producers do not address potential risks within an acceptable time period.
 Enforcement options provided under the Act include: suspension or cancellation of an approval; the issuance of Minister's Orders; and prosecution through the courts.
 The court may assess fines and require the operation to come into compliance with the Act.